webdriverio-community/wdio-vscode-service/README.md

 }
 ```

-Now in your test you can use your page object as follows:
+Now in your test, you can use your page object as follows:

 ```ts
 import { LoginForm } from '../pageobjects/loginForm'